lancereinsmith/depcon/README.md

 ### `convert` - Convert requirements files to pyproject.toml

-The main command for converting requirements files.
+The main command for converting requirements files to modern pyproject.toml format with full PEP 621 and PEP 735 support.

 **Options:**